ArtyKrafty/detection/README.md

 Modular image processing using [OpenCV](https://opencv.org/) and Python generators using [Detectron2](https://github.com/facebookresearch/detectron2).
 The idea of modularity allows the industrial processing pipeline to be programmed by several DS specialists.
 The idea of using generators is taken from [Arosław Gilewski](https://medium.com/deepvisionguru/modular-image-processing-pipeline-using-opencv-and-python-generators-9edca3ccb696) - as a result, we get a full-fledged module that can be supplemented in the variations we need.

-The aim of the work was to implement various approaches to integrating Detectron2 and OpenCV into projects - both local and web
+The aim of the work was to implement various approaches to integrating Detectron2 and OpenCV into projects - both local and web using modules or in the form of scripts using different versions of the models

 *Note* If you do not have a link to medium - turn on incognito mode